sambacha/jsonlint/README.md

 * Walks directories recursively (by Paul Vollmer).
 * Supports JSON schema drafts 04, 06 and 07.
 * Can parse and skip JavaScript-style comments.
+* Can accept single quotes (apostrophes) as string delimiters.
 * Depends on up-to-date npm modules with no installation warnings.

 ## Command-line Interface